 Titan Medical Shares Latest Technology Innovation and Announces Meeting Participation During J.P.
 Morgan Healthcare Conference Week

-/EIN News/ -- TORONTO, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Titan Medical Inc. (Nasdaq: TMDI; TSX: TMD), a medical device company focused on the development and commercialization of innovative surgical technologies for single access robotic-assisted surgery (RAS), today announced the unveiling of its next generation technology and participation in meetings to support the strategic review process announced on November 30, 2022 alongside the 41st Annual J.P.
-Morgan Healthcare Conference being held January 9-12 in San Francisco, CA. A video highlighting the company’s latest innovation in robotic-assisted surgery is available on the company’s website www.titanmedicalinc.com.
+TORONTO, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Titan Medical Inc. TMDITMD, a medical device company focused on the development and commercialization of innovative surgical technologies for single access robotic-assisted surgery (RAS), today announced the unveiling of its next generation technology and participation in meetings to support the strategic review process announced on November 30, 2022 alongside the 41st Annual J.P.
+Morgan Healthcare Conference being held January 9-12 in San Francisco, CA. A video highlighting the company's latest innovation in robotic-assisted surgery is available on the company's website www.titanmedicalinc.com.

 Cary G. Vance, Titan's President and CEO, commented, "We are looking forward to meeting with strategic buyers and investors during the conference week and providing a future view into what a three-arm single access robotic-assisted surgery technology could look like.
 With the time it takes to bring complex products to market in the regulated medical device industry, you must continuously envision the next generation.
 Our focus on purpose-driven innovation has always been at the forefront of our work.
 We are excited to share our three-arm design that was independently created by Titan and builds upon technologies developed for our two-arm system and those generated under a previously executed and completed development and license agreement, and addresses evolving customer needs in single-access robotic surgery."